SPRING BAY

 THE NATURAL POOL

-To be inserted in the narrow curvilinear space of a road switchback to the backyard, a natural pool filtration system was proposed, with a water garden as part of the swimming pool, cleaning the water through plants rather than sanitizing it with salt or chlorine.
+In a narrow, curving switchback road leading to the backyard, we proposed a natural pool filtration system: a water garden integrated with the swimming pool to purify the water through plants rather than with salt or chlorine.

 Inspirational images from Vargem Grande, Roberto Burle Marx